List of DC Multiverse worlds: The Multiverse-2

 As it was mentioned in The Multiversity, this multiverse was destroyed by the Empty Hand.

 In Infinite Frontier, it is identified as the remnants of the pre-Crisis Multiverse.
 Pariah uses it to trap various members of the Justice League in private realities that supposedly represent their ideal worlds, as a sort of "honey trap".
-For all the Multiverse-2 worlds, see the original Multiverse.

 The Dark Multiverse

 The Dark Multiverse made its debut on DC's Dark Nights: Metal banner.
 Characters within this storyline are stated as originating from beyond the core New 52 Multiverse that has been depicted until now and contains Dark Knight Batman analogues of the Flash, Doomsday, Aquawoman, Green Lantern, Wonder Woman, Cyborg, and the Joker.
 Many of these Earths appear to be highly unstable and pre-apocalyptic, akin to the depiction of the Earths that were consumed during Crisis on Infinite Earths.

 Worlds in the Dark Multiverse are designated with negative numbers, when they're designated at all: the Dark Multiverse always contained infinite Earths, even when the Multiverse only contained 52 Earths; and as such, it doesn't lend itself to numbering — especially as there are many ways to get failed variations of each of the Multiversal worlds.